Noaaan/mythic-docs-theme/README.md

-## Wisp Forest Docs Theme
+## Mythic Metals Wiki Theme
-This is a slightly modified version of the excellent Material for MkDocs theme with alterations that would not be possible through theme extension.
-This repo is mostly identical other than those changes and the removed workflows - find the original readme below
+This is a slightly modified version of the excellent [Material for MkDocs theme](https://github.com/squidfunk/mkdocs-material) with alterations that would not be possible through theme extension.
+This repo is at the same time adapted from the [Wisp Forest Material theme](https://github.com/wisp-forest/docs-theme).
+With the changes in mind this repo is mostly identical to the original, except it has removed workflows.

+The original README of the repo is below.

 ***